Visit the institution website for COVID‑19 updates

 Months of entry

-Our one-year Postgraduate Certificate in Education (PGCE) prepares you to teach the secondary school geography curriculum.
+Our one-year Postgraduate Certificate in Education (PGCE) prepares you to teach the secondary school geography curriculum for the 11-16 age range.

-In September, you’ll usually go on an overnight field trip to help you learn how to plan a trip.
-You’ll consider logistics, risk assessments, daytime and evening activities, and geographical skills.
+At the start of your course, you’ll usually go on an overnight field trip to help you learn how to plan a trip.
+This opportunity will allow you to consider logistics, risk assessments, daytime and evening activities, and geographical skills.

-You’ll have a series of guest lectures to help you learn how to teach geography and develop your subject knowledge.
-Past guests include people from exam boards, the Royal Meteorological Society, a local branch of the Geographical Association and Ordnance Survey (speaking on Geographical Information Systems).
+On the course, you’ll experience a variety of sessions to help you learn how to teach geography and develop your subject knowledge.
+Past speakers include people from exam boards, the Royal Meteorological Society, a local branch of the Geographical Association and Ordnance Survey (speaking on Geographical Information Systems).

 This PGCE is available via University led and School Direct routes.